PTG-Kitware/angel_system/TRAIN_AND_RUN_README.md

 ```

 ==At this point, we have our trained model at the path specified in our config file.
 For real-time execurtion, we would need to copy it over to angel_system/model_files==
+The TCN training script produced a `text_activity_preds.mscoco.json` which is used by the Global Step Predictor.
+That file should be copied to `/angel_system/model_files/coco/`.

 ## Docker local testing <a name = "local"></a>